-Citizens have their say on chemicals regulations
+Citizens having their say on chemicals regulations

 Chemicals regulations are almost impossible for citizens to understand and talk about.
 The whole domain is highly specialised and technical, and this means that when there are consultations, ordinary citizens can’t really participate.